 This is a great option if your only goal is to recoup your energy costs.
 Your drivers are charged by kilowatt-hour (kWh), or the amount of energy that is actually transferred to their vehicle.
 But note: this pricing option is restricted to utility companies in certain markets.
 If you’re interested in pricing by kWh, be sure to ask your SemaConnect representative if this is allowed in your state.

 This is the hourly parking fee that’s charged from the time the car is plugged in to the time it’s unplugged – regardless of whether they were actually charging the entire time.
 You can choose to charge a straight fee (such as $1 per hour) or a variable rate that increases over time.
+Duration-based pricing is the most popular solution for properties in states that do not allow kWh pricing.

 Time of day